cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * Value: The two-byte identifier for the algorithm
 * KEM: The name of the algorithm
 * Nzz: The length in bytes of a KEM shared secret produced by the algorithm
-* Nenc: The length in bytes of an encapsulated key produced by the algorithm
+* Nenc: The length in bytes of an encapsulated key produced by the algorithm.
+  An algorithm MAY define multiple different equivalent encoding algorithms with different output lengths; in this case these different lengths MUST be indicated.
 * Npk: The length in bytes of an encoded public key for the algorithm.
-  An algorithm can define different equivalent encodings with different lengths; these different lengths SHOULD be indicated by a list or by a range.
+  An algorithm MAY define multiple different equivalent encoding algorithms with different output lengths; in this case these different lengths MUST be indicated.
 * Nsk: The length in bytes of an encoded private key for the algorithm.
 * Reference: Where this algorithm is defined